Shathvika96/QA-Portfolio/README.md

 ---

-This repository will continue to evolve as I complete more automation projects.
+This repository will continue to evolve as I build and refine real-world automation projects.